alexhkurz/algorithm-analysis-2023/git-best-practices.md

    - Run `git status`.
 If you see under `Untracked files` names that you don't recognize, they are likely machine generated files.
 Do not track those.
 Rather add these names to a file named `.gitignore` at the root of your repo.
    - Build up your `.gitignore` incrementally using `git status` and add files you do not want to track to `.gitignore` step by step.
 You can start from my .gitignore file in this repo.
    - Meaningful commit messages will help yourself and collaborators.
 - Do not create different versions of files by copying them.
-[Use branches](http://shafiul.github.io/gitbook/3_basic_branching_and_merging.html).
+[Use branches](http://shafiul.github.io/gitbook/3_basic_branching_and_merging.html) for collaborative projects in which you and your collaborators want to work simultaneously but independently on the same project.
+Branches can be merged later.
 - Delete files only in exceptional circumstances.
 (Btw, even deleted files will remain accessible via the history.)

 ## Further reading